 Another thing to keep in mind is how long it takes for a vest to dry out when used.
 Generally, vests aren't particularly long-lasting and are intended for use only during a walk or quick play in a park.
 So look for vests that can work for at least 30 minutes, preferably even longer than that.
 You might also want to look at vests with reflective strips, in case you end up using it in the evening.

 Dog Cooling Bandanas and Collars

 Dog cooling bandanas and collars basically use the same technique as the cooling vest and cool your pooch through evaporation.
 Some of them can be filled with ice and cool your pooch as the ice melts down.
 Because of their placement, they are not as effective as cooling vests, but they still provide some relief.
-The best option is using the combination of both cooling vest and cooling bandana or collar.
+The best option is using the combination of both a cooling vest and a cooling bandana or collar.

 As far as evaporation in cooling dog bandanas and dog collars go, they are just easy to use as cooling vests.
 Once again, simply soak them in cold or cool water and put them on your pooch.
 Of course, bandanas and collars will cover your dog’s neck instead of his body and some owners like to use both bandana or collar and a vest at the same time to provide their dogs with maximum comfort.

 Determining what is best will depend on your particular needs.
 For example, if you need something to keep your pooch cool at home, you should choose a cooling bed, mat or pad – this allows your pup to pick up a spot and cool off when resting.
 To provide your canine with support and more comfort, choose a cooling bed instead of mats/pads.
 If you want something you can use outdoors or in a kennel or crate, choose a pad or a mat.
 Also, mats and pads are a better choice if you need something that is lightweight and portable; and they're generally cheaper than good quality cooling beds.